mmistakes/minimal-mistakes/_pages/quotes.md

 > Riches seem to come to the poor in spirit, the poor in interest and joy.
 To put it straight — the very rich are a poor bunch of bastards.<br>
 -- J Steinbeck, "East of Eden"

+> This doesn't mean that people want to live under authoritarian communist regimes again.
+But if there is a longing for the old days of the Soviet Union, says Fodor [Éva Fodor, hungarian sociologist], "the nostalgia is mainly for a caring state. [...]".
+The promise of state socialism wasn't luxury.
+But it did offer a community, a welfare net, and a guarantee of work that staved off some of the alienation that had made people vulnerable to abuse or exploitation - and this has been especially true for women.<br>
+-- A Saini, "The Patriarchs"

+> Population - maintaining its size and controlling it is crucial to understanding the rise of inequality and patriarchal power. <br>
+-- A Saini, "The Patriarchs"

+> As ethnic and religious nationalists have always known, there's nothing quite as powerful as having an enemy against which a people's sense of cultural identity can be asserted.<br>
+-- A Saini, "The Patriarchs"

+> As much as religion can feel like a set of beliefs that is fixed and eternal, religious mening has always been manipulated to suit the politics of the day.<br>
+-- A Saini, "The Patriarchs"

+> Part of the privilege of having power is being able to pour your definition of what is moral, natural, or authentic into your mould.<br>
+-- A Saini, "The Patriarchs"

+> It is the sarcasm of the 19th century to represent liberty as a woman, while not one single woman throughout the length and breadth of the land is as yet in possession of political liberty.<br>
+-- M Joslyn Gage, during/after the protests for the dedication of the Statue of Liberty, 1886

+> The most dangerous of any form of oppression is that it can make people believe that there are no alternatives.<br>
+-- A Saini, "The Patriarchs"

+> Patriarchal control is, in one sense, no different from any other.
+What sets it apart is that it operates even at the level of the family.<br>
+-- A Saini, "The Patriarchs"

 ## Society